 Catch a Free Fireworks Show After a Baseball Game

-When the Nashville Sounds face off against the Toledo Mudhens on Friday, August 6th, they plan to end the game with a bang!
+When the Nashville Sounds face off against the Gwinnett Stripers on Friday, August 12th, they plan to end the game with a bang.

-This is a great opportunity to not only see future major leaguers as they work their way to the big time, it's also an excellent chance to see some fireworks on a summer night.
+This is a great opportunity to not only see future major leaguers as they work their way to the big time, it's nice to close out the evening with stunning fireworks display.

 Nashville has a bunch of free stuff to do year-round.
-We've mentioned some in our other sections, like the Ringo Starr Fine Art Show.
+We've mentioned some in our other sections.

 Here are a few more free things to do in Nashville in August.